-Norway introduced market-based power trading as long ago as 1991.
-Instead of planning a gradual transition to market-based solutions, as many European countries have done, Norway organised the changeover so that in principle, the market was open to all customers from the very beginning.
-Norway was the first country to provide universal market access.
+Norway introduced market-based power trading in 1991.
+Instead of planning a gradual transition to market-based solutions, as many European countries did, Norway opened the market to all customers from the very beginning.
+Hence, Norway was the first country to provide universal market access.

 The power exchange Statnett Marked AS (now Nord Pool AS) became an important element of the market.
 Even before this, fluctuating hydropower production in different parts of the country created a need for market-based solutions and electricity trading.
 In 1971, Norwegian producers established a power exchange for spot power (known as Samkjøringen).
 Samkjøringen was formalised as early as 1931, and was a result of many years of cooperation and power exchange between power plants.

 Today, the Nordic countries are closely linked, both by physical interconnectors, and by financial market integration.
 Nord Pool, based outside of Oslo, is the exchange for physical power trade for the Nordic and Baltic countries.
 Nord Pool grew into the world’s first international power exchange from 1996 onwards, as Sweden, Denmark and Finland joined.
 The Nordic market is also integrated, in both physical and financial terms, with power markets in the rest of Europe.
 Financial power trading in Europe takes place on the Nasdaq exchange in Stockholm.
 Market participants use Nasdaq for price hedging and to trade in long-term products and derivatives.

-Norway is part of a joint Nordic power market with Sweden, Denmark and Finland, and this is in turn integrated into the wider European power market through interconnectors to the Netherlands, Germany, the Baltic states, Poland and Russia.
-Two new interconnectors from Norway to Europe have become operational during 2021.
-The Nord Link cable to Germany was put into ordinary operation on 31 March this year.
-In addition, the North Sea Link cable to the United Kingdom was put into trial operation on 1 October.
+Norway is part of a joint Nordic power market with Sweden, Denmark and Finland, and is in turn integrated into the wider European power market through interconnectors to the Netherlands, Germany, the Baltic states, Poland and Russia.
+The last two interconnectors from Norway to Europe became operational during 2021.
+The Nord Link cable to Germany was put into ordinary operation in May 2021.
+In addition, the North Sea Link cable to the United Kingdom was put into trial operation in October 2021.